catalyst-cloud/catalystcloud-docs/source/identity-access-management/additional-permissions.rst

 #########################################

-The following section details permissions that exists outside the scope of the roles, which we have focused on in the previous sections.
+The following section details permissions that exists outside the scope of the roles we have focused on in the previous sections.
 We will also discuss different methods of accessing objects on your project without relying on the use of roles.